Additive and geometric transversality of fractal sets in the integers

-In this section, we lay out the notation, tools, and results we need from continuous and discrete fractal geometry.
-A good general reference for the standard material in this section is \cite[Ch.
+In this subsection, we give a terse summary of the necessary notation, terminology, and basic results from traditional fractal geometry.
+The reader interested in learning more will find most of this material in Mattila \cite[Ch.
 4]{mattila_geometry_of_sets_1995}.
-In the definitions that follow, $\rho, \gamma, c > 0$, $d \in \N$, and $X \subseteq \R^d$ is non-empty.
+Throughout this subsection, $\rho$ and $\gamma$ are positive real numbers and $X \subseteq \R^d$ is non-empty.